All Episodes

 Election interference, ballot fraud, influencing the press operations.

-This stuff is a hundred years ahead of its time.
+This stuff is 100 years ahead of its time.

-And uh the the you know, they slow them down just enough, um, but not enough.
+And, you know, they slow them down just enough, but not enough.

-I mean, my great-great-great uncle is part of the 150th Ohio, and he's thrown out in front of Early's army uh to slow it down, and um it's here that the the president of the United States are a sitting president the first time is is under fire.
+I mean, my great-great-great uncle is part of the 150th Ohio, and he's thrown out in front of Early's army to slow it down.

-He's at the parapet on in Fort Stevens, which is located on now present-day Georgia Avenue, and uh Army, the jewel early's army is barreling down, and you know, literally as the minutes tick by, the Sixth Corps is jumping off steamboats at the Washington Navy Art and marching to the rescue.
+And, you know, literally, as the minutes tick by, the Sixth Corps is jumping off steamboats at the Washington Navy Yard and marching to the rescue.

-And this book is about these men, but also an untold story called the Jesse Scouts, which is really an epic tale of Union Scouts that dress as Confederates that literally change the course of a civil war through their actions.
+And this book is about these men, but also an untold story called the Jesse Scouts, which is really an epic tale of Union scouts that dress as Confederates that literally change the course of the Civil War through their actions.

-Fifty or hundred of these Jesse scouts literally changed the course of the war through their actions, and most of them never come home.
+50 or 100 of these Jesse scouts literally changed the course of the war through their actions, and most of them never come home.

-Seven medals of honor, and most of these men die in Mexico in our first proxy war against the European power.
+Seven medals of honor, and most of these men die in Mexico in our first proxy war against a European power.

 It's a good reminder of who we can be as a country when you think about who we have been.

-And I think, especially in this hyperinstantaneous media environment, we're all kind of prisoners of the moment of the temptation can be forced to be that.
+And I think especially in this hyper-instantaneous media environment, we're all kind of prisoners of the moment or the temptation can be forced to be that.

-And I I love talking to a historian who reminds us actually, you know, we've been here before.
+And I love talking to a historian who reminds us, actually, you know, we've been here before.

 There's been other contested Democratic conventions in 1968.